-Dana previously served as the Director of Revenue for Adelphoi for the past five years.
+Dana previously served as the Director of Revenue for Adelphoi.
 She also served as Payroll and Accounts Supervisor at Conemaugh Hospital and has more than 20 years of experience in payroll, finance, and accounting.

-Dana holds a Bachelor’s degree from the University of Pittsburgh and a Master’s of Business Administration degree from Saint Francis University.
-She is also a Certified Public Accountant.
+Dana earned a Bachelor’s degree from the University of Pittsburgh and a Master’s of Business Administration degree from Saint Francis University.
+She is also a Certified Public Accountant..